dj0894/MiniBookStore/README.md

 # Mini Book Store

-This is Book Store Clone it displays the details of the book present in the store.
+Mini Book Store is the Single Page Application(SPA) for displaying details of the book present in the store.

 # Technologies Used

 React

 # Website Link